This story was updated on 14 May 2019.

-Believe it or not it IS possible to do South Africa’s gourmet capital affordably – just drink in inspiration and binge on food for the soul.
+Believe it or not it IS possible to do South Africa’s gourmet capital affordably – just drink in inspiration and binge on food for the soul, says Nancy Richards.

 Pity not to try any wine in this land of the vignerons – so you can taste, but no rules say you have to buy.
-Soak up l‘experience with fabulous vineyard view from the balcony at La Bri (tasting from R40) or splash out and try the two non-vintage bubbles at Le Lude (tasting R50).
-Bonus here you can also wander their superb landscaped grounds and collector’s rose garden. www.labri.co.za www.lelude.co.za
+Soak up l‘experience with a fabulous vineyard view from the balcony at La Bri (tasting from R60pp for four wines and R70 for pairings of three wines with snacks) or splash out and try the two non-vintage bubbles at Le Lude (tasting from R90).
+Bonus here you can also wander their superb landscaped grounds and collector’s rose garden.

 Prefer a more sober beverage?
 Go to the Medicinal Herb Garden at the end of town and buy a bottle of detoxifying buchu water for R60.
-In this small but creatively meandering space laid out next to the old railway tracks, you can also buy bundles of soothing impepu and other healing herbs.
-Call Rastaman Judah James for info on 072 469 2240
+In this small but creatively meandering space laid out next to the old railway tracks, you can also buy bundles of soothing impepho and other healing herbs.
+Call Rastaman Judah James for info on 072 469 2240.

-Work up an appetite by trawling the main street eateries, and look for bargains – like this one at the Village Tart.
-Alternatively pop in to the new Woolworths or Pick n Pay, buy-your-own fresh fare, find a leafy spot, preferably near some vines, and enjoy le pique-nique.
+Work up an appetite by trawling the main street eateries, and look for bargains – like this one at the Village Tart (prices may have changed since this photo was taken in 2017).
+Alternatively pop in to the Woolworths or Pick n Pay, buy-your-own fresh fare, find a leafy spot, preferably near some vines, and enjoy le pique-nique.

 The town hasn’t always been a stylish tourist destination – once it was a bleak valley filled with marauding animals.
-Visit the truly fascinating Memorial Museum and find out what the French Huguenots saw when they were corralled here in the late 17th century.
-Entrance to museum and annexe is just R20 (R10 for students, R5 for children), same again to enter the gardens with iconic Memorial.
-Grab a bargain cappuccino at the onsite Oude Slavenhuis for R22 or a verre du vin for R30.
+Visit the truly fascinating Huguenot Memorial Museum and find out what the French Huguenots saw when they were corralled here in the late 17th century.
+Entrance to the main museum building, annex, Perfume Museum and the monument is R80pp (R40 for students and children).
+Grab a bargain cappuccino at the onsite Oude Slavenhuis for R22 or a verre du vin from R30.

 Gifts and souvenirs that won’t break the bank, are available fresh off the production line at the Franschhoek Craft Centre co-founded 20 years ago by local craftswoman Joan Jephta.

-Browse the irresistible second-hand bookshop and pick up some bargain titles and cookbooks.
+Browse the irresistible second-hand bookshop The Treasure House and pick up some bargain titles and cookbooks.

-Join in with the residents at the Saturday Morning Market in the centre of town.
+Join in with the residents at the Franschhoek Village Market in the centre of town every Saturday from 9am to 3pm.
 Weather permitting, the place hums with activity around homemade food and craft stalls, the music is live and people watching is for nothing.
+Entrance is free and dogs are welcome.
+Just keep in mind that most vendors only accept cash, but also have Snapscan facilities too.

-Best bargain in town is a sleep over at the Travellers Lodge – former boarding house, freshened up with rooms for individuals, couples, families or groups – from R250 a head.
+Best bargain in town is a sleep over at the Franschhoek Travellers’ Lodge – former boarding house, freshened up with rooms for individuals, couples, families or groups – from R310pp per night.
 Minutes from the town centre, there’s also a sunny lounge and lawns for chilling.

 Finally – a beautiful view is absolutely free.
 So just allow lots of image space on Instagram or Facebook – and Franschhoek is yours for the taking!